fredrga/refactoring-tests/README.md

 # Tidal recruiting refactoring test

 ##Intro
-The code in this project is a isolated and very simplified version of our add-track-to-playlist business code.
+The code in this project is an isolated and very simplified version of our add-track-to-playlist business code.

 ###Setup notes
 - We have used Guice for dependency injection (in the real service we currently use EJB injection), for the setup to be simpler.